HenryLange/fantasy-nhl-optimizer/_posts/2025-09-21-week-three.md

 ### fixing small issues
 One thing that I initially ran into when making these tables is that some players had one game played where they did very well, so their fantasy point projection was very high.
 I looked down my tables for all positions and noticed that there were some players like that in every table, who had 1-3 games played, but an insanely high projection.
-This obviously wasn’t good because who even knows if those players will be available to draft in the upcoming season.
-All I did to fix this was add filters for games played being greater than or equal to 30 for players, and Games started being greater than or equal 10 to 15 for goalies.
+This obviously wasn’t good because who even knows if those players will be available to draft in the upcoming season?
+All I did to fix this was add filters for games played being greater than or equal to 30 for players, and Games started being greater than or equal to 10 to 15 for goalies.
 That solved the problem.
 Here is an example of that:
 ```
 # for Centers
 centers <- player_stats_2425 %>%